 Care Capacity Demand Management

-Safe Staffing Healthy Workplaces Unit (SSHW) in partnership with the DHBs, NZNO and PSA have developed this programme to implement the recommendations of the Safe Staffing Healthy Workplaces Committee of Inquiry Report 2006.
+The Safe Staffing Healthy Workplaces Unit (SSHW) in partnership with the DHBs and health unions, developed CCDM.
+Initial recommendations for the programme came out of the Safe Staffing Healthy Workplaces Committee of Inquiry Report, 2006.

 What does it involve?